 It is important that you call a lawyer immediately to avoid the harshest punishments.
 If you wait, it might be too late for the attorney to be of use to you, resulting in a more severe punishment.

-To hire a reputable criminal lawyer in Pittsburgh, immediately contact Logue Law.
+To hire a reputable criminal lawyer in Pittsburgh, immediately contact Logue Law Group.
 Our well-known Criminal Lawyer, Mr. Sean Logue, is always ready to help you, no matter how complicated your case is.
 He and his associates have the experience and skills you need to avoid the most severe punishments.
 Contact us now at (412) 389-0805.Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?

 Under Pennsylvania Criminal Code, offense classes and gravity scores are defined under Title 204, Chapter 303.